 Third, Get Lost in Creativity

-The beautiful thing about this craziness is that all of a sudden we have so much TIME.
+The beautiful thing about this craziness of temporarily homeschooling is that all of a sudden we have so much TIME.
 Time to go down that rabbit hole, to ask questions and find answers, time to create for joy instead of for an assignment.
 Let yourself and your children just create…do it together and watch how new bonds happen.
 I firmly believe that creativity equals connection and true learning.

 Lily and Thistle CREATIVE RESOURCES: